Adding Users

 When you are installing the servedat server in a production environment, you will probably want to configure, or at least verify, the user authentication settings.

-User credentials may be also be obtained from a private Authentication File.
-A private authentication file is required if you want to enable anonymous access.
+User credentials may be also be specified in a private Authentication File.
+A private authentication file stores credentials that only ExpeDat will use and is required if you want to enable anonymous access or setup a transaction reporting account.
+More advanced installations may wish to create a custom Authentication Handler.

-The following step-by-step instructions walk you through the process of setting up SysAuth, AuthFile, or both.
+The following step-by-step instructions walk you through the process of setting up basic SysAuth and/or AuthFile authentication.
 Read all the way through to the end to make sure you do not miss any important steps, such as installing the updated files.

 Extract the Distribution Package